 Sarah McHugh, Museum Manager

-Enniskillen Castle Museums organize various events at different times of the year, exploring the exciting history and heritage of the site.
+Enniskillen Castle Museums organise various events at different times of the year, exploring the exciting history and heritage of the site.

 - Maguire History Weekend at Enniskillen Castle, which is an annual event with a varied program that takes you on a journey through the Maguire history of Fermanagh, from castles and chalices to important historic sites, food and family history information.
 The event includes 4 sessions for just £100.